-WCE’s ten Field Associates are committed to bringing technology and educational tools to their countries by offering WCE’s six services to government, donors, schools, universities, orphanages, youth centers and other groups.
+WCE’s 11 Field Associates are committed to bringing technology and educational tools to their countries by offering WCE’s five services to government, donors, schools, universities, orphanages, youth centers and other groups.
 They are also gradually developing a WCE refurbishing and training Chapter in their country.

 Mulugeta Assefa is WCE’s Field Associate in Ethiopia.
 He received a Bachelor of Science degree in physics from Asmara University and has continued studies in social work while earning a diploma from the Africa Virtual University.
 He has taken Microsoft certification courses in network essentials, servers, active directory services, and infrastructure.
 He taught high school physics for ten years and has twelve years of experience in the technology field.